 This product is currently sold out.

-This product is also available for purchase in the Perfume exhibition shop, South Wing, Somerset House.
+This product is also available in the Mushrooms exhibition shop, South Wing, Somerset House.